eBay's TSV utilities. Command line tools for large, tabular data files. Filtering, statistics, sampling, joins and more.

 See the number-lines reference for details.

-sort, which puts the header line wherever it falls in the sort order.
+sort does not know about headers, so the header line ends up wherever it falls in the sort order.
 Using

 Obtaining and installation